lailudan/Econ-Python-Learning/Economics_of_Crime/README.md

-# 🕸️ Learning Path: From HEOR to Computational Criminology
+# 🕸️ Learning Path: From HEOR to Computational Criminology - The Hunter's Instinct
 > **"Finding the Hidden: Bridging Patient Finding and Human Trafficking Recovery via Graph Theory & Economics"**

 ---